Mental health advice for older people during the coronavirus outbreak

 - A routine is helpful for giving your day a sense of order and make you feel in control.

 - Listen to music that you like and lets you remember different parts of your life.

-- You may want to limit your intake of daily news about the virus as too much coverage can be scary and make you stressed.
+- Consider limiting your intake of daily news about coronavirus.
+Too much coverage can be scary and make you stressed.